jplsek/puush-qt/README.md

 puush-qt
 ========
 A GUI frontend for puush on Linux.
-This will create a system tray icon and contains similar options to puush from Windows (not all features are, nor probably be implemented).
+This will create a system tray icon and contains similar options to puush from Windows (not all features are, nor probably will be implemented).

-...
-This is also my first "real" qt project, so keep that in mind.

 ![Screenshot](screenshot.png)

 ## Installing
 Arch Linux users can install this from the AUR with `puush-qt`.
-At the moment other users can compile this manually.
+If you aren't on Arch, see [Compiling](#compiling) below.

 ## Dependencies
 `curl scrot`